From the moment you first heard his virtuosic display of talent on the guitar, Eddie Van Halen had you hooked.

 Listen to Van Halen Radio, now on Audacy

-January 26th was the day the late Van Halen guitarist was born and in celebration of what would have been his 67th birthday, we’re revisiting his masterful guitar work.
+October 6, 2020 was the day the late Van Halen guitarist passed following a lengthy battle with cancer -- and in celebration of the icon, we’re revisiting a few examples of his masterful guitar work.

 Eddie may have been best known for popularizing the tapping style of guitar playing (see “Eruption”), but his wide range of abilities were best on display in the live setting.